opencv/opencv/modules/imgproc/doc/filtering.rst

     :param ksize: Aperture size.
 See  :ocv:func:`getGaussianKernel` .

-    :param sigmaX: Gaussian sigma in the horizontal direction.
+    :param sigma1: Gaussian sigma in the horizontal direction.
 See  :ocv:func:`getGaussianKernel` .

-    :param sigmaY: Gaussian sigma in the vertical direction.
-If 0, then  :math:`\texttt{sigmaY}\leftarrow\texttt{sigmaX}` .
+    :param sigma2: Gaussian sigma in the vertical direction.
+If 0, then  :math:`\texttt{sigma2}\leftarrow\texttt{sigma1}` .

     :param borderType: Border type to use.
 See  :ocv:func:`borderInterpolate` .